-Revise 2.04 as Applicable

 2.04 Purposes and Powers.
-The general character of the business of the Company is to engage in the business of investments, including, without limitation, personal and real property, and to engage in any and all activities related thereto, including, without limitation, to purchase or otherwise acquire, hold for investment, develop, operate, produce, improve, use, mortgage, pledge or otherwise encumber, lease, manage, sell, trade, exchange, or otherwise dispose of or realize upon buildings, storage and other facilities, real and personal property of all kinds, and any and all rights, interests or easements therein, without limit as to amount and wherever situated, and interests of all kinds in any other business, commercial or investment activity, and to do all things normally done in this type of business, including, without limitation, entering into contracts; to buy, lease, acquire, own, hold, sell, let, or otherwise dispose of property of all kinds, both real and personal, that may be necessary, incident, or convenient to the carrying on of said business; and to do acts in the line of the business which it may deem necessary, profitable, or desirable for the promotion of its business, directly or indirectly - through joint ventures, partnerships or other entities; and to engage in any activities directly or indirectly related or incidental thereto, including, without limitation, serving as a general partner of a limited partnership engaged in such activities, and subject to all other provisions of this Agreement, in furtherance of the conduct of its business, the Company is further authorized to take any other action not prohibited under the Act or other applicable law.
+The purposes for which the Company is being formed include, but are not limited to, consolidating the members’ investments in real estate and other property, providing a vehicle for management succession, and providing liability protection for the members’ investment assets.
+The general character of the business of the Company is to engage in the business of investment and management in real estate, securities and other property, and to engage in any and all activities related thereto, including, without limitation, to purchase or otherwise acquire, hold for investment, develop, operate, produce, improve, use, mortgage, pledge or otherwise encumber, lease, manage, sell, trade, exchange, or otherwise dispose of or realize upon buildings, storage and other facilities, real and personal property of all kinds, and any and all rights, interests or easements therein, without limit as to amount and wherever situated, and interests of all kinds in any other business, commercial or investment activity, and to do all things normally done in this type of business, including, without limitation, entering into contracts; to buy, lease, acquire, own, hold, sell, let, or otherwise dispose of property of all kinds, both real and personal, that may be necessary, incident, or convenient to the carrying on of said business; and to do acts in the line of the business which it may deem necessary, profitable, or desirable for the promotion of its business, directly or indirectly - through joint ventures, partnerships or other entities; and to engage in any activities directly or indirectly related or incidental thereto, including, without limitation, serving as a general partner of a limited partnership engaged in such activities, and subject to all other provisions of this Agreement, in furtherance of the conduct of its business, the Company is further authorized to take any other action not prohibited under the Act or other applicable law.

 2.05 Members.
 The Members of the Company are identified on Schedule A. Additional Members may be admitted to the Company pursuant to and in accordance with (a) §3.02(c), (b) ARTICLE VIII or (c) the Consent of the Members and the approval of the Manager, which Consent of the Members and approval will specify the capital contribution, Percentage Interest and any other rights or obligations of such additional Member, as well as any amendment to this Agreement that may be necessary or appropriate to reflect the admission of any such additional Member, the terms on which it may invest in the Company, and any modification of the then-existing Members’ Percentage Interests in allocations of Net Profits, Net Losses, Gross Income, Nonrecourse Deductions, distributions of cash and property of the Company, and net proceeds upon liquidation of the Company.
 In connection with any such admission, this Agreement (including Schedule A) will be amended to reflect the additional Member(s), his/her/its capital contribution, if any, his/her/its Percentage Interest, his/her/its Percentage Interest, and any other rights and obligations of the additional Member(s), and each Member, and each person who is hereafter admitted to the Company as a Member, hereby consents and will be deemed to consent to any such amendment and the modification of his/her/its Percentage Interest in the manner provided herein, and acknowledges that in connection with any such Amendment, such Member's Percentage Interest may be diluted.
-Without limiting the foregoing, a person may be admitted pursuant to this §2.05 as an assignee rather than as a Member.
+Without limiting the foregoing, a person may be admitted pursuant to this §2.05 as an “assignee” rather than as a Member.

 2.06 Number of Manager(s); Designation of Manager(s).